K3vin-Weng/WebsiteBlocker/README.md

 ## How to Install and Use
 1. Download the files in this repository in a single folder.
 Note that the Python libraries used are os and shutil.
 2. Run main.py in the terminal.
 > WebsiteBlocker was succesfully used and tested on Windows 10.
-Other versions might or might not work.